East Brisbane, Queensland: Geography

 East Brisbane is located 2.5 km south-east of the CBD.
 It is mostly residential, with some small commercial areas, and has many original Queenslander houses.

 East Brisbane is bounded by the median of the Brisbane River to the north, Norman Park to the east, Coorparoo to the south-east, Woolloongabba to the south-west, and Kangaroo Point to the north-west.
 The border between Norman Park and most of Coorparoo follows Norman Creek.

 Major roads include Lytton Road, Wellington Road, and Latrobe Street in the north, and Vulture Street and Stanley Street in the south of the suburb.
 The eastern side of the suburb rises to a small hill with some views over Woolloongabba and the CBD and falls away to Norman Creek.

 History

+In 1851, Reverend Thomas Mowbray became among the first to buy land in East Brisbane.
+He purchased 13 acres that were later developed into Mowbraytown.

+The first bridge was built across the mouth of Norman Creek in 1855.
+Prior to its completion, residents wanting to access Norman Creek had to detour to Stones Corner to use the bridge.

 The significant housing areas in East Brisbane were founded during the Brisbane property boom of the 1880s.
 For example, one such development was the Heathfield Estate, which was released in 1886.

 East Brisbane State School opened on 10 July 1899, following the official opening ceremony on 8 July 1899.
 The school celebrated its 50th anniversary with a jubilee carnival in November 1949.

 In 1881, 232 blocks of land were advertised as Longlands Estate to be auctioned on 26 November 1881 by auctioneer David Love.
 The estate covers an area now in East Brisbane, including Fisher, Longlands and Norman Street.